-Business and mobile backhaul services have higher availability requirements, normally 5 '9s' or higher, based on service level agreements (SLAs).
+Business and mobile backhaul services have higher availability requirements, normally five 9s or higher, based on SLAs.
 They cannot afford network outages even for a very short period, as this could have very serious negative consequences to their business.
 For these customers, additional costs of protection will be less important than keeping the communication working.